 The central feature of legislative bodies is deliberation.
-A legislature that doesn’t deliberate is a façade, an elected mob in which members look out for their personal wealth and power and little else.
-Congress has basically stopped overseeing administrative agencies in recent decades, and nowadays practices what political scientists call “emergency” rather than “police patrol” oversight.
+A legislature that doesn’t deliberate is a façade.
+It is no more than an elected mob in which members look out for their personal wealth and power and little else.
+Congress has stopped overseeing administrative agencies in recent decades and nowadays practices what political scientists call “emergency” rather than “police patrol” oversight.
 Almost all the oversight we see now occurs only when there is an emergency, when “something has gone terribly wrong” as in the 2014 Veterans Health Administration scandal, and the recent Florida school shooting.

 Senator Lee, along with several other conservative lawmakers, launched the Article 1 Project, or A1P in the spring of 2016.

 In a recent speech to the Federalist Society, he noted that for the past 80 years, Congress largely surrendered its constitutional duties to the executive branch.
 This happened regardless of who occupied the White House and who controls Congress.
 It is one of the true bipartisan efforts in Washington.1

 The A1P is about understanding how we got to this point in history and how we go about fixing the problem.